ijsto/istyled-nextjs/README.md

 This project features the following:

-- NextJS app with dynamic layouts handled by components in `layouts/` folder.
+- Next.js app with dynamic layouts handled by components in `layouts/` folder.

 - custom \_app.js file to support the layouts component

 - Modular CSS examples

 - dynamic and static page examples

+- setup to work with Styled Components />

 You can see a live demo of this repo at [istyled-nextjs.now.sh](https://istyled-nextjs.now.sh/)